The Complex of Hypersurfaces in a Homology Class: The complex is connected.

-\begin{dfn} Let $M$~be a compact oriented smooth $n$-manifold, and fix a homology class $\phi\in \h_{n-1}(M,\bd M)$.
-Then $\S(M, \phi)$ denotes the simplicial complex defined as follows: \begin{itemize} \item The vertices are the (possibly disconnected) properly embedded smooth hypersurfaces~$S\subset M$ representing~$\phi$, up to proper smooth isotopy.

-\item A set of $k+1$~vertices forms a $k$-simplex if the corresponding isotopy classes can be disjointly realized, that is, if there exist representative hypersurfaces~$S_0,\ldots, S_k$ that are pairwise disjoint. \end{itemize} \end{dfn}
+\begin{dfn} Let $M$ be an oriented smooth manifold of dimension~$n$, and $\phi\in \h_{n-1}(M,\bd M)$~a codimension-$1$ homology class.
+We denote by~$\Sd(M, \phi)$ the simplicial complex defined as follows: \begin{itemize} \item The vertices are the (possibly disconnected) properly embedded oriented smooth hypersurfaces in~$M$ representing~$\phi$. \item A set of $k+1$ hypersurfaces as above is a $k$-simplex if those hypersurfaces are pairwise-disjoint. \end{itemize} \end{dfn}

-The first main result of this article is the following.
+The first main result of this paper, which we shall prove in this section, is the following.